jsgounot/BioScripts/LRSC/README.md

 `python lrcs.py --bam bamfile --vcf vcffile`

 It is recommanded to sort your bamfile before this script.
 By default, lrcs will consider it is not, leading to a supplementary merging step.
 If you bamfile is sorted, you can avoid this step by using the `--sortedbam` flag.

+You can also consider chimeric reads as a single read (as used by `nphase` for example) with the `--chimeric` option.
+Note that enabling chimeric flag will necessarily lead to a merging step similar to `--sortedbam`.